 Morgan: “And we’re doing this thing called McGee and Me! and we need to do covers for it.”
 And, uh – and so, I was in such shock that God the Creator cared about just this little person, you know, in this little apartment getting this phone call of, like, wow, you know, You really listened to my prayer?
 And is this real, you know?

 Morgan: It was one of those things that nobody can ever take away from me.

+Jim: Right.
 You also – the other thing within your story that was so gripping for me is – is – like, when most people commit to the Lord, they just become a sponge.
 You wanna learn.
 That happened to me in college.
-I just stopped reading my textbooks and started reading Scripture.
+I just stopped reading my textbooks and started reading scripture.
 I mean, I’d sit for four or five hours a day in my dorm room and read through the New Testament.
 You’re just – you have this appetite…

 Jim: …That the Holy Spirit puts in you to learn.

 Jim: You had that same experience.
 But you also augmented that appetite with Focus broadcast cassettes, right?

 Morgan: Yes, I did.
 Well, um, as I was getting more and more involved with Focus and, uh, one of the, uh, art directors who I told my story to, privately – and I said, “I just want you to know I just became a Christian.
 You’re not gonna believe it.”